aaaksenova/Term-paper/Models/README.md

 File 21_century.txt is an example of a parsed text.

 tojest.html is a visualisation of the 10 nearest neighbours of "то есть" in CBOW dictionary.
 It is an output file of Models.ipynb file.
-Vec2Graph package has been used for visualisation, thus it need to be installed before launching.
+Vec2Graph package has been used for visualisation, therefore it need to be installed before launching.